OhadTal25/plant-area-measurement-ai/README.md

 ## Why this project matters

-Leaf area is an important indicator in plant phenotyping and agricultural research.
+Rosette area is an important indicator in plant phenotyping and agricultural research.
 This project demonstrates how foundation models like SAM can be applied to real-world biological image analysis.

 ## 📦 Installation